kris71990/nps-find/backend/README.md

 2. PUT /parks/:state
   - All functionality could be handled in the above endpoint, but a user request also triggers an update request to data in the `Park` table to improve handling of camping related requests.
   - This route accepts the user query object returned from the above route and, after all data is updated, returns an array of parks to satisfy the user's preferences.
+  - Each park in the response also includes a quick reference to the number of user reports associated with it, via a join with the `Report` table
   - Data returned depends entirely on the user query object

+3. GET /park/:parkId
+  - Retrieves a single existing park from the database
+  - As above, this response also includes a quick reference to the number of user reports associated with it, via a join with the `Report` table

 *Campground Router*

 The campground router deals with the retrieval of campground information.
 Campground data is procured and handled in the user query process detailed above in the *Park Router*.
+All routes public.

 1. GET /campgrounds/parks/:parkKey
   - Returns an array of campgrounds for a specific park